-Professor Chen ranked first of 4,000 participants in Taiwan’s national examination for judgeship and other high governmental posts in 1957 and graduated first in his class from the Department of Law of the National Taiwan University in 1958.
+Professor Chen ranked first of 4,000 participants in Taiwan’s national examination for judgeship and other high governmental posts in 1957 and graduated first in his class from Department of Law of the National Taiwan University in 1958.
 He earned an LL.M. from Northwestern and from Yale, and a J.S.D. from Yale.
 Among his many honors are a Ford Foundation fellowship, a Yale fellowship, distinguished faculty writing awards, and best book awards in Taiwan.
 He has been a biographee of Who’s Who in the World.

 An Introduction to Contemporary International Law: A Policy-Oriented Perspective.
 2d ed., Yale University Press, 2001.